Australia Driving Guide 2021

 The typical speed limit in Australia ranges from 10 kilometers per hour to 110 kilometers per hour.
 Speed limits are strictly enforced especially around peak holiday and travel periods like Christmas and Easter celebrations.
 In the Northern Territory, four highways have 130 kilometers per hour (81 mph) zones.

 All residential zones have a speed limit of 50 kilometers per hour unless signed otherwise.
 If you are unsure, maintain a speed of 50 km/h.
 Suburbs and areas outside of towns have a speed limit of 60 km/h or higher.
 School zones have a 40 km/h limit during school hours.
 This speed limit is indicated in signposts.

-What Are the Traffic Road Signs in Australia?
+Traffic Road Signs in Australia?

 If you’re heading out of cities and especially in the Outback, knowing these road signs could mean the difference between life and death.
 Signs that you should look out for include, beside kangaroo crossing, koalas crossing, wombats crossing, and other warnings regarding animals and livestock that wander into Australia’s highways.